ism90/connect-four/scripts/Pseudocode.md

   - columnsArray = [];
   - slotsArray = [];
 - For loop to push 7 columns of divs to columnArray
-- For loop to push 6 rows of slots to columnsArray

 - Creating an array of columns with a row array in each column (hopefully)
 - Initial state of slots to be set as empty string

 #### 2. Player Moves

+- Class for Creating Slots
+  - For loop to push 6 rows of slots to columnsArray
+- clicked() class method for handling slot clicks
+  - classList manipulation to create "clickable" slots
+  - remove clickable class after click
--
+  - "red" or "blue"
+  - make next element clickable working upwards for bottom (row - 1)
+  - assign newColor for next player

 #### 3. Win/Draw Conditions

--
+- Test Lines for Winner
+- Tests for 4 consecutive colors red or blue
+- isDraw when there are no empty slots left (no "" in classList)

 #### Extra